-Regulatory authorities derive the ADI based on the daily maximum intake that can be given to test animals throughout life without producing any adverse biological effects, known as the No-Observed Adverse Effect Level (NOAEL).
+Regulatory authorities derive the ADI based on the daily maximum intake that can be given to test animals throughout life without producing any adverse biological effects, known as the No-Observed Adverse Effect Level (NOAEL) (Barlow, 2011).
 The NOAEL is then divided by a 100-fold safety factor to establish the ADI.
-The 100-fold safety factor is to cover for possible differences between species and also within species, for example special population groups, such as children and pregnant women (Renwick, 2006; Barlow 2009).
+The 100-fold safety factor ensures a margin of safety covering possible differences between species (e.g., between test animals and humans) and within species, for example special population groups, such as children and pregnant women (Fitch et al, 2021).
 The use of the ADI principle for toxicological evaluation and safety assessment of food additives is accepted by all regulatory bodies worldwide.

-Usage levels are set, and use is monitored by national and regional authorities so that consumption does not reach ADI levels (Renwick, 2006; Martyn et al, 2018).
+Usage levels are set, and use is monitored by national and regional authorities so that consumption does not reach ADI levels (Martyn et al, 2018).
 As the ADI relates to lifetime use, it provides a safety margin large enough for scientists not to be concerned if an individual's short-term intake exceeds the ADI, as long as the average intake over long periods of time does not exceed it (Renwick, 1999).
 The ADI is the most important practical tool for scientists in ensuring the appropriate and safe use of LNCS (Renwick, 2006).
-The ADIs of individual sweeteners as established internationally by JECFA are provided in Table 1.
+The ADI values of individual LNCS as established internationally by JECFA are provided in Table 1.